orgua/PCB_design_optimizations/fine_pitch_components.rst

 - default to slimmer but longer pads that optionally extend from under the IC
 - PCB-Constraint: pad neckdown of <= 100%
-- PCB-Constraint: solder mask extension can be .02 - .06 mm by default
+- PCB-Constraint: solder mask extension can be .04 - .06 mm by default
-- PCB-Constraint: solder mask sliver (Gap) should be >= .2 mm
+- PCB-Constraint: solder mask sliver (gap / bridge) should be >= .2 mm
-- PCB-Constraint: paste mask reduction of ~ 30 % for 100 um Stencil but keep minimum width >= 5-6 x your largest paste balls (250 um for T3 Paste)
+- PCB-Constraint: paste mask reduction of ~ 30 % for 100 um Stencil but keep minimum width >= 5-6 x your largest paste balls (>250 um for T3 Paste)
 - manual solder mask extension for fine-pitched components (to meet the min gap between pads)
 - manual paste pads for fine-pitched components (to meet minimum paste width)
 - custom footprints are generally a good idea